tsirrus/expressjs-workshop/README.md

 ```

 ## Exercise 5: Creating a "new content" form
 In this exercise, we're going to use Express to simply send an HTML file to our user containing a `<form>`.
-To do this, let's write a little HTML file that looks like this:
+To do this, let's write a little HTML form that looks like this:

 ```html
 <form action="/createContent" method="POST"> <!-- what is this method="POST" thing? you should know, or ask me :) -->